Birr, County Offaly: Georgian Birr

 Birr is a designated Irish Heritage Town due to the preservation and wealth of Georgian architecture in the town.
 The earliest Georgian-style buildings dating from the 1740s are located in Emmet Square and Emmet Street (then known as Cumberland Square and Cumberland Street).

 The column in the centre of the square dates from 1747 and was built to carry the statue of the Duke of Cumberland, known as the Bloody Duke and the victor of the Battle of Culloden.
 The statue was removed in 1915 as it was in danger of collapse.

 The Oxmantown Mall was laid out in the early 19th century and was designed as a promenade leading from Birr Castle gates to the Church of Ireland.
 The mall is tree lined on one side with the Georgian houses on the other.

 John's Mall was also built during this time also with fine Georgian buildings.
 The area is also known as the chains due to the sturdy chain railings enclosing the central plots in the centre of the Mall.
-Birr Town Council meets here in a building known as John's Hall built in the style of a Greek Temple.
+Birr Town Council met here in a building known as John's Hall built in the style of a Greek Temple.

 The Seffin Stone is said to mark the centre of Ireland.
 Mentioned by Geraldus Cambrensis, who referred to it as Umbilicus Hiberniae, the indentations on the stone are as old as megalithic sites, such as Newgrange.
-Myths claim that the indentations are from the hand of Finn MacCool, hence the origin of the name as Suigh Finn (pronounced "See-Finn"), the Seat of Finn.
-It is located to the left of the gates to St John's Hall, on John's Mall, close to Emmet Square.
+Myths claim that the indentations are from the hand of Fionn MacCuthaill, hence the origin of the name as Suigh Finn (pronounced "See-Finn"), the Seat of Fionn.
+It is located to the left of the gates to John's Hall, on John's Mall, close to Emmet Square.
+The Stone is accompanied by a decommissioned cannon, The Crimean Gun, which was presented to the Parsons family and the people of Birr following its capture during the Siege of Sevastopol in the Crimean War.
+The Cannon was originally displayed inside the Castle Demesne before being placed outside John's Hall.

 In Emmet Square stands Dooly's Hotel: one of the oldest coaching inns in Ireland, dating from 1747.
 The name of Galway Blazers was given to the Galway Hunt after a celebration held in the hotel in 1809 resulted in the premises being set on fire.
 Film director John Huston was latterly a member of the Galway Blazers.
 Australian soprano Dame Nellie Melba famously sang to crowds gathered below in the Square, from her hotel room above in Dooly's Hotel.
 The nightclub attached to the hotel is named "Melba's" to mark the occasion.